zalando/nakadi/README.md

 by this client.
 If you connect by a second client - 3 partitions will be transferred from first client to a second client and each client will be getting data from 3 partitions.
 So the maximum possible number of clients for this subscription is 6 (in that case each one will read from one subscription)_

+Bellow please find basic examples of Subscription API usage.
+For more detailed description and advanced configuration please take a look at Nakadi [swagger](api/nakadi-event-bus-api.yaml) file.

 ### Creating subscriptions
 The subscription can be created by posting to `/subscriptions`resourse.